 Mid-Year Written Reports Sent Home - Thursday 2nd July

-Last Day of Term 2 - Friday 3rd July
+Last Day of Term 2 - Friday 3rd July - Wendy's Last Day at Warrington School

 Kia pai te wiki - Have a great week!